Special

 • Run Chlorophyll on Vileplume.
 It's the ability that defines how you build around it and the main reason it holds a competitive niche.
 Vileplume also gets Effect Spore, but they don't compare.

 • Vileplume fills the attacker role.
-It's leaning toward the special side (base 110 Sp.
-Atk).
+It's a special attacker with base 110 Sp.
+Atk.
 Base 50 Speed is low.
 Priority moves or Trick Room are the way to go.
 And it's enough bulk to take a hit or two.

-• Run Strengthsap, Leech Seed, Sludge Bomb, and Giga Drain on Vileplume.
-Strengthsap is the most common pick at 21% usage.
+• Run Strengthsap, Leech Seed, Giga Drain, and Sludge Bomb on Vileplume.
+Strengthsap is the most common pick at 0% usage.
 This set covers the attacker role with a mix of damage and utility.

 Vileplume has been part of the series since Red & Blue, appearing in 21 titles across all 10 generations.
 As a Gen 1 original, it's one of the most consistently available Pokemon in the franchise.